voxie/training-modules/Module-03.md

 When you are done, push your code to Bitbucket.
 Please create a tag called `v1.3` with a message of 'ready for review'.
 Be sure your tags are pushed to the remote repository and are visible in Bitbucket.

-Create an issue titled **Review Module 3 - Coding Standards** and @mention all team leaders and department head.
+Create an issue titled **Review Module 3 - Coding Standards** and @mention your mentor and team leader.